 Break down language barriers

 As organizations become increasingly global, the need to communicate effectively and efficiently across countries, cultures and languages is becoming more important.
-With Teams you can translate messages in different languages with the click of a button.
+With Microsoft Teams you can translate messages in different languages with the click of a button.
 Just click on the ellipses on the message in question and select Translate.
 As the name suggests, it will translate the message into your default language.
 So, this...

 This is a funky function.
 We've all been in a situation where we have to take a video call in a less-than-ideal setting – maybe you're working from home and don't want that external stakeholder seeing pictures of your last holiday on the wall behind you, maybe you're in a busy office and don't want people distracted by what's going on in the background, maybe you don't want to risk any confidential information accidentally being shared.
 The Background Blur function literally blurs your background and makes you the focal point on your video call.
 To activate, simply click the ellipses from the control panel on your call and select Blur my Background: